munishm/bicep-workshop/Challenges/Challenge3.md

 # Challenge 3: What about Environments

-Excellent work on completing the full application with dependencies template in [challenge 2](./Challenge2.md)
+Excellent work on completing the full application with dependencies template in [challenge 2](./Challenge2.md).
+Let us now work on creating different environments using a template.

 ## Challenge